mkaz/tasks/readme.md

 # Tasks

-A simple task management tool with an interactive kanban board and command-line interface.
+A simple task management tool with an interactive TUI kanban board and command-line interface.

+**Note:** This is just a hobby project for personal use, I do not aim to keep compatibility between versions or support in any way.
+Feel free to use, fork, learn from, but don't be surprised if things break things over time.
+All in the name of learning, experiments, and play.

 ## Data Storage

 Data is stored in a SQLite database.

--   Add Schema info
+-   See [CLAUDE.md](CLAUDE.md) for schema and additional info

 ## Install